alexengrig/Java_Concurrency/README.md

 > Just as it is a good practice to make all fields private unless they need greater visibility,
 > it is a good practice to make all fields final unless they need to be mutable.

+Immutable objects:

+> Immutable objects can be used safely by any thread without additional synchronization,
+> even when synchronization is not used to publish them.

 ## Status

 In progress.